Someone you know could be experiencing a mental illness or crisis. You can help them!

 Mental Health First Aid is a free eight-hour course taught by certified Mental Health First Aid instructors at North Idaho College.
 The course is taught to students, staff and faculty several times per year, and early registration is recommended since classes fill up quickly.

-The next available Mental Health First Aid course is scheduled for Thursday, Oct.
-17. Registration deadline is Friday, Oct.
-4.
+The next available Mental Health First Aid course is scheduled for Friday, March 21 and Friday, March 28.
+Registration deadline is Friday, March 14.
+Attendance to both sessions is mandatory for certification.

-• The course is scheduled for 8 a.m. to 3 p.m. in person on the main NIC campus, with a 1 hour lunch break.
+- The course is scheduled for 8 a.m. to 12 p.m. in person on the main NIC campus.

 The Mental Health First Aid course is designed with the unique culture and resources of colleges and universities in mind.
 Training students, faculty and others in higher education settings how to recognize the symptoms of emerging mental illnesses or to assist young adults in a mental health crisis can help lessen the severity and impact of mental illnesses.